pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 If you don't want to stop here, you can go the the Firewall part and make the feed automatically translated into Firewall Blocking rules.

 This will be particularly simple to do with FirePOWER and Security Intelligence ( Or Threat Intelligence Director ).
 You can use Secure Firewall DCLOUD Demos for this.

+Or you can replace or add into the last workflow an new activity that creates Dynamic objects into FMC.